 This version of RDSP Questions and Answers is useful but has a few errors in it.
 I will be coming back to fix them, but my researcher warns there are a couple of miscues here.

-Yet another interview, helped me create this set of RDSP questions and answers.
-As with all my advice in this area, I start with check the CRA RDSP Web Page Link, and read about this topic yourself, but hopefully some of these answers I put together will help.
-As for what happened to the article that was to come from this “interview”, I haven’t seen anything yet (I seem to be fun to interview, but the information I give out, isn’t very print worthy).
+Yet another interview helped me create this set of RDSP questions and answers.
+As with all my advice in this area, I start with checking the CRA RDSP Web Page Link, and reading about this topic yourself, but hopefully, some of these answers I put together will help.
+As for what happened to the article that was to come from this “interview”, I haven’t seen anything yet (I seem to be fun to interview, but the information I give out isn’t very print-worthy).

 4. Who can set up an RDSP?

 OK, let me preface this by saying ALL of this information is on line on the CRAâ€™s web page.

 If the child is under the age of majority, the parents, guardian or any public department or agency, that is legally authorized to act for the child can open an RDSP.